 - Projects that involve the acquisition of properties or easements must be negotiated with willing sellers.

 - Grantees will be required to evaluate their projects.

 Who is eligible?

-The capital grants pilot will engage community groups, nonprofit organizations, schools, park providers, soil and water conservation districts and others in neighborhood projects that benefit people and nature.
+The capital grants Community Choice Grants will engage community groups, nonprofit organizations, schools, park providers, soil and water conservation districts and others in neighborhood projects that benefit people and nature.

 Capital grants are intended to support community-driven initiatives; therefore, partnerships are key to a successful proposal.
 Tribal governments, public schools, non-profits, community-based organizations, local governments and special districts can apply for grants.
 To maximize the impact of investments, projects must demonstrate strong partnerships between community-based organizations and public (non-federal) agencies.